LexiFi/dead_code_analyzer/docs/methods/METHODS.md

-Factory functions' methods analysis is currently very limited to situations like the one in the [Factory function](./code_constructs/FACTORY_FUN.md) example : functions without intermediate binding to the returned object in at least one branch.
-I.e. if in all the branches, the result object is bound to a name, then the analyzer fails to track its methods.
+Factory functions' methods analysis is currently very limited to situations like the one in the [Factory function](./code_constructs/FACTORY_FUN.md) example : functions without intermediate binding to the returned object and without alternative return values.
+I.e. if the returned object is in an if-expressions or bound to a name, then the analyzer fails to track its methods.
 This leads to **false negatives**.

 ### Example